-1. how the current Coordinated Entry is inadequate to address the needs of survivors of domestic violence, dating violence, sexual assault, or stalking; and

-2. how the proposed project addresses inadequacies identified in element 1. above.
+Describe in the field below: how the current Coordinated Entry is inadequate to address the needs of survivors of domestic violence, dating violence, sexual assault, or stalking; and 2. how the proposed project addresses inadequacies identified in element 1. above.